Dinoprostone use while Breastfeeding

 Dinoprostone has been used investigationally to inhibit postpartum lactation and engorgement by reducing serum prolactin concentrations.
-The effect on prolactin levels, engorgement and lactation appears to be dose and duration related, with a dosage of 3 mg daily for 4 days or 0.5 mg three times daily being ineffective.
-Dosages of 8 to 12 mg over 24 to 30 hours were effective.
+The effect on prolactin levels, engorgement and lactation appears to be dose and duration related.
+Oral dosages of 3 mg daily for 4 days or 0.5 mg three times daily were ineffective, whereas oral dosages of 8 to 12 mg over 24 to 30 hours were effective.
 These effects seem to be limited to the first few days postpartum; dinoprostone had no effect on serum prolactin or milk production when given to women 30 days postpartum.
-Compared to bromocriptine 2.5 mg every 12 hours for 14 days, dinoprostone 12 mg in divided doses over 30 hours was as effective as bromocriptine, but resulted in less rebound breast tenderness.
+Compared to oral bromocriptine 2.5 mg every 12 hours for 14 days, dinoprostone 12 mg orally in divided doses over 30 hours was as effective as bromocriptine, but resulted in less rebound breast tenderness.

 1. Lucas A, Mitchell MD.
 Prostaglandins in human milk.
 Arch Dis Child.
 1980;55:950-2.
 PMID: 7458394

 2. Neu J, Wu-Wang CY, Measel CP, Gimotty P. Prostaglandin concentrations in human milk.
 Am J Clin Nutr.
 1988;47:649-52.
 PMID: 3162635

 3. Hawkes JS, Bryan DL, James MJ, Gibson RA.
 Cytokines (Il-1beta, Il-6, TNF-alpha, TGF-beta1, and TGF-beta2) and prostaglandin E2 in human milk during the first three months postpartum.
 Pediatr Res.
 1999 ;46:194-9.
 PMID: 10447115